ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

     Depending on your situation it is possible to declare this method returning read-only collection clearly.
 Or you can return something like rx.Observable<String> or Stream<String> here.
 Upon the whole, it should be obvious that the returning value is *immutable*.

-If you agree with above statements let’s move to the whole example.
+If you agree with above statements let's move to the whole example.

 ### Field